ROCm/rocPyDecode/docs/reference/structures.rst

 Dim structure
 =============

-The Dim structure provides the dimensions of the...
+The Dim structure allows specifying the dimensions of a video frame to be used in frame scaling via the rocPyDecode APIs.

 - **width**: Integer value contains the width
 - **height**: Integer value contains the height